aem999/scala-impatient/06-Objects.md

 Companion Objects
 -----------------
 A *companion object*  is a singleton object that shares the same name with a class defined in the same source file.
-*Companion objects* and classes have access to each other’s private members.
+*Companion objects* and classes have access to each otherâ€™s private members.
 In addition, any implicit conversions defined in the companion object will be in scope anywhere the class is used.
 ```Scala
 class Account {